-- Work collaboratively with district and community partners to identify barriers to, and increase participation in, equitable, age-appropriate, authentic, and inclusive educational settings for children with disabilities, birth through age 5. - Use resources effectively to determine the impact of special education supports and services with respect to gap reduction and participation in the least restrictive environment. - Collaborate with district partners to identify and cultivate the use of embedded supports, accessibility tools and accommodations to increase access and achievement of general education curricular standards. - Provide county-wide and on-site support to schools for the implementation of Blueprint, NorthStar and College & Career Standards through the use of Specially Designed Instruction and evidence-based practices to communicate district expectations for the success of children, students and youth with disabilities, birth through age 21. - Establish family and community partnerships that promote student success and independence.

-• Promote high-quality, evidence-based models of transition services and activities that include data-informed decision-making focused on increased attainment of post-secondary goals, economic independence, and meaningful community participation for youth with disabilities.
+- Work collaboratively with district and community partners to identify barriers to, and increase participation in, equitable, age-appropriate, authentic, and inclusive educational settings for children with disabilities, birth through age 21. - Use resources effectively to determine the impact of special education supports and services with respect to gap reduction and participation in the least restrictive environment. - Collaborate with district partners to identify and cultivate the use of embedded supports, accessibility tools and accommodations to increase access and achievement of general education curricular standards. - Provide county-wide and on-site support to schools for the implementation of Blueprint, NorthStar and College & Career Ready standards with specially designed instruction and evidence-based practices to communicate district expectations for the success of children, students and youth with disabilities, birth through age 21. - Establish family and community partnerships that promote student success and independence. - Promote high-quality, evidence-based instruction and transition services and activities that include data-informed decision-making focused on increased attainment of postsecondary goals, economic independence, and meaningful community participation for youth with disabilities.